 What happens afterwards

-You shouldn’t experience any after-effects from a CT scan and can usually go home soon afterwards.
+You should not experience any after-effects from a CT scan and can usually go home soon afterwards.
 You can eat and drink, go to work and drive as normal.

-If a contrast was used, you may be advised to wait in the hospital for up to an hour to make sure you don’t have a reaction to it.
+If a contrast was used, you may be advised to wait in the hospital for up to an hour to make sure you do not have a reaction to it.

 The contrast is normally completely harmless and will pass out of your body in your urine.

-Your scan results won’t usually be available immediately.
+Your scan results will not usually be available immediately.
 A computer will need to process the information from your scan, which will then be analysed by a radiologist (a specialist in interpreting images of the body).

 After analysing the images, the radiologist will write a report and send it to the doctor who referred you for the scan so they can discuss the results with you.
 This normally takes a few days or weeks.